ICSpark-Projects/Homework-List/README.md

 5. Set the className attribute of the span variable equal to "close"

-6. Append the txt variable as the child node to span
+6. Append the txt variable as the child to span
     *	 ex: span.appendChild(var)

-7. Append the span variable as the child node to the array myNodeList at index i
+7. Append the span variable as the child to the array myNodeList at index i
     *  ex: arr[i].appendChild(var)

 ## Part 3: Add “close” button functionality